jj5/kickass-crypto/README.md

 and you won't need to replace the instances provided by the service locators by default.

+## Data encryption

+The encryption process is roughly:

+* JSON encode
+* prefix with JSON data length
+* pad with random data
+* encrypt with AES-256-GCM using the OpenSSL library
+* concatenate authentication tag, initialization vector, and cipher text
+* encode as base64
+* prefix with data-format indicator

 ## Data-format prefix

 When this library encodes its ciphertext it includes a data-format prefix of "KA0/".